-Note: Optional Residency students not living in BC may be eligible for UBC health & Dental insurance as long as they are living in Canada.
-Since this is not automatically added to Optional Residency student fees, students would have to opt in.
-Registration information is here: http://studentcare.ca
+Note: Distance Education students not living in BC may be eligible for UBC health & Dental insurance as long as they are living in Canada.
+Since this is not automatically added to Distance Education student fees, students would have to opt in.
+Registration information is here: https://studentcare.ca/